 Verzosa says each course at Archipelago will respect traditional Filipino cuisine while using modern techniques and seasonal Pacific Northwest staples.
 The tasting menu will focus on some of his and Manuguid's favorite meals, like adobo, a Filipino dish often centered on pork or chicken that simmers in a reduced sauce of vinegar, soy sauce, garlic, and bay leaves, or a thicker sauce made with coconut milk and chilies.
 Or pinakbet—a hearty, savory, plant-based Filipino dish that incorporates local squash, eggplant, and sweet potatoes.
 They will also be serving beer, wine, and fresh juices squeezed from melons and other Eastern Washington fruits.

-The restaurant is set to open in late September, and they will serve two tastings a night (at 5:45 and 8:30 p.m.)
+The restaurant—which was set to open in late September, but had its actual debut on December 1—will serve two tastings a night (at 5:30 and 8 p.m.)
 Wednesday through Saturday.
 The intimate space seats 14 and is open-concept, so everyone can see what's cooking.
 "My wife and I were very intentional about setting up the space to feel like you're in someone's home," said Verzosa.
 "Sitting in the kitchen and taking in that energy is what drew me to cooking, and I'm excited to share that story and experience with the community."